BenAcord/Relief/README.md

 1. Create a directory
 2. Git clone the repo
 3. Create and activate a Python3 virtual environment based on your OS
-4. Install the dependencies: python3 -m pip install <list of items from REQUIREMENTS.txt>
+4. Install the dependencies listed of items from REQUIREMENTS.txt: python3 -m pip install ...
 5. Run Relief: python3 run.py
 6. Open a browser and navigate to: http://localhost:5000